-Orr reaches the 900-point mark in his 638th NHL game.
-But he scores just once more before missing the rest of the season and all of 1977-78 with knee injuries.
+Orr gets his 900th point in his 638th NHL game.
+But he scores once more before missing the rest of the season and all of 1977-78 with knee injuries.

-1972: Jacques Lemaire has his third career hat trick and gets an assist for a four-point night, helping the Montreal Canadiens defeat the New York Islanders 4-3 in Uniondale, N.Y.
+1972: Jacques Lemaire scores three goals for his third NHL hat trick and has an assist for a four-point night, helping the Montreal Canadiens defeat the New York Islanders 4-3 in Uniondale, New York.
 It's the first NHL hat trick at Nassau Coliseum.

 1981: Mike Bossy becomes the first member of the Islanders to score 250 goals.
 The milestone comes in his 315th NHL game, making him the fastest player in NHL history (at the time) to score 250 goals.
 Bossy also has two assists in New York's 6-4 victory against the Washington Capitals at Nassau Coliseum.

 Exactly seven years later, Bossy announces his retirement after sitting out the 1987-88 season with back injuries.
-He finishes his career with 573 goals and 1,126 points in 752 NHL games.
+He finishes his NHL career with 1,126 points (573 goals, 553 assists) in 752 games.

 2015: The Canadiens break the NHL record for most consecutive regulation wins at the start of a season by defeating the Toronto Maple Leafs 5-3 at Bell Centre.
 Carey Price makes 49 saves to help the Canadiens move to 9-0-0, with all nine wins in regulation.
 That's one more than the 1975-76 Buffalo Sabres.